Batch381/Batch381/README.md

 - 👋 Hi, I’m @Batch381
 - 👀 I'm interested in networking, linux, Windows, hacking and much more.
-- 🌱 I’m currently learning Network Plus. but I've been getting stuck into what I can.
 - 📫 Twitter @BatchelarIain

 <!---